ainsleydev/website/content/guidelines/go/control-flow.md

 ## Maps Over Switch

 Prefer using maps with function values over switch statements when dispatching based on string or integer keys.
-This approach is more maintainable, extensible, and testable.
+This approach is more maintainable, extensible and testable.

 **Prefer**